jdelagal/grails-angular/README.md

 ## How to get started

 1. Install [Yeoman](http://yeoman.io) (note: you don't need Grails.
-It will be downloaded automatically):
+It will be downloaded automatically) and [Compass](http://compass-style.org/):

         npm install -g yo
+        sudo gem install compass

 2. Make sure you have `yo`, `grunt` and `bower` command line tools: